Consuelo Velázquez: Death

+Awards and honors

 In 1977 the concert pianist also received the Award of Peace of the United Nations, together with her colleague the teacher Ramon Inclan Aguilar and the journalist and singer Wilbert Alonzo Cabrera, Lola Beltrán and Maria Medina.
 This award was presented to them by the General Clerk of the UN due to this artistic participation and organization of a lavish Mexican festival for the "día del personal" of the United Nations, a day that celebrates the contributions of people in uniform and civilians to the work of the organization.

-Recently, it has been discovered that the composer left seven unedited songs in her last wishes, among them "Donde siempre" (dedicated to Cecilia Toussaint), "Mi bello Mazatlán" (that the Banda El Recodo will record) and "Por el camino", that Velázquez left to the Mexican singer Luis Miguel.
+Velázquez was winner of the National Prize for Science and Arts in the field of Popular Art and Traditions in 1989.